-We divide \(\mathcal{C}(D_A)\) into two disjoint classes. \begin{enumerate} \item The connected components that are fixed under $T$ (i.e., $T(C) = C$), and \item the connected components which are disjoint from their image under \(T\); that is, those connected components that are swapped with a distinct component under \(T\). \end{enumerate} Denote these sets, respectively, by \(\mathcal{C}_1\) and \(\mathcal{C}_2\).
+\begin{proof}[Proof of Theorem \ref{theor:group-difference-is-even}] It suffices to show that \(c(D_A) - c(D_{A\inv})\) is even.
+We claim that \(c(D_A)\) is odd.
+We divide \(\mathcal{C}(D_A)\) into two disjoint classes. \begin{enumerate} \item The connected components that are fixed under $T$ (i.e., $T(C) = C$), and \item the connected components which are disjoint from their image under \(T\); that is, those connected components that are swapped with a distinct component under \(T\). \end{enumerate} Denote these sets by \(\mathcal{C}_1\) and \(\mathcal{C}_2\) respectively.
 Note that \(\pa{\mathcal{C}_2}\) is even as each component comes in pairs.